drummingdemon/scripts/README.md

 ## filevault_progress

-A macOS shell script that shows the FileVault encryption process for all ongoing drives.
+A macOS shell script that shows the FileVault / APFS encryption process for all ongoing drives.
 1. Put this within your PATH, such as ``~/bin``.
 2. Make it executable with ``chmod u+x ~/bin/filevault_progress``
 3. Run it by simply executing ``filevault_progress`` from anywhere